 Healthcare System in Colombia for Expats

 Colombia is known for its majestic destinations that host thousands of tourists every year & also has one of the most developed economies in South America.
-But that’s not the only reason that makes Colombia an amazing travel destination.
+But that’s not the only reason Colombia is an amazing travel destination.
 The country is also known for its superior healthcare system and institutions that are equipped with modern facilities and top-notch medical care.
 Many expats travel to Colombia solely to avail the country’s outstanding healthcare services.
-During your stay in Colombia, it’s a must to buy health insurance to have easy access to various healthcare facilities across the country.
+During your stay in Colombia, it’s essential to buy health insurance to ensure easy access to healthcare facilities across the country.

-Major cities of Colombia today have one of the most advanced healthcare systems in the world.
+Today, major cities in Colombia have one of the most advanced healthcare systems in the world.
 Expats can buy their health insurance from several local or international providers.
 Private healthcare facilities are top-notch and employ proficient, bilingual doctors and staff.
 The overall cost of health services is also very affordable.
-Most doctors are required to speak English, the textbooks and training in the medical schools is all in English.
+Most doctors are required to speak English, and medical school textbooks and training are all in English.

 Some ex-pats buy local private health insurance (Medicina Prepagada) in Colombia, which can help cover healthcare but also reduce waiting time at the clinic, have access to a wider range of top-notch institutions and treatments, get prompt assistance during emergencies, have a reduced financial burden while availing medical treatment, and much more.
-Private insurance plans also enable you to consult a specialist directly without consulting a general physician first, which is usually the procedure followed.
+Private insurance plans also allow you to consult a specialist directly without first seeing a general physician, which is usually the procedure followed.
 For expats, a global health plan from one of our insurance providers is critical.
 Check out the Healthcare System Recommendations from the World Health Organization.

 Overview of the Healthcare System in Colombia

 Colombia’s healthcare system currently ranks 22nd in the world, according to a report by the World Health Organization (WHO), which evaluated the healthcare systems of as many as 191 countries.
-This also means that the country’s modern system devised post the 1980s ranks higher than any other country in South America.
+This also means that the country’s modern system, devised after the 1980s, ranks higher than that of any other country in South America.
 Even the pharmacists in Colombia know a lot more than simply filling a prescription.
 They are also trained to identify symptoms and make subsequent recommendations.
-Many medications can be bought over the counter at very reasonable prices without a prescription from a doctor.
+Many medications can be bought over the counter at very reasonable prices without a prescription.

-Colombian healthcare facilities use an electronic medical record system, which ties all of your information to your unique cédula number.
-This allows physicians to access all necessary information using the same system.
+Colombian healthcare facilities use an electronic medical record system that ties all your information to your unique cédula number.
+This allows physicians to access all necessary information through a single system.
 However, while private facilities have bilingual staff, the staff at public institutions may only speak Spanish.

 How the Colombian Healthcare System Works for Expats

-Most of the expats in Colombia need to buy some private health insurance.
-However, those under an employment contract are bound to join the contributory health system, wherein they pay a third of the 12% of their declared income, with the remaining two-thirds being paid by their employer.
-Those who are over the age of 60 and have pre-existing health problems would not be eligible for private health insurance and would need to pay from their pockets.
+Most expats in Colombia need to buy private health insurance.
+However, those under an employment contract are bound to join the contributory health system, in which they pay a third of 12% of their declared income, with the remaining two-thirds paid by their employer.
+Those who are over the age of 60 and have pre-existing health problems would not be eligible for private health insurance and would need to pay out of their pockets.
 They would still be eligible for healthcare under the Entidades Promotoras de Salud (EPS), system.

-Most Colombian expats prefer going for private health insurance because of its low cost and ease of convenience.
+Most Colombian expats prefer private health insurance for its low cost and convenience.
 The cover can be secured by anyone holding a valid passport.
 Despite that, EPS, the public healthcare system, is mandatory for everyone.
 Some providers may even ask for proof of EPS enrollment.

 Key Medical Information for Expats in Colombia: